The Dean Collection: History

 The Dean Collection was founded by Keys and Dean in 2014 in order to "raise the public's awareness of the artistry within Black communities."
 Both "art lovers," Dean stated that he and Keys began their collection because "there's not enough people of color collecting artists of color."
 Though the collection mostly consists of African American artists, it also includes artists based in Africa, as well as diasporic artists working in Europe.
 It is also the largest private collection of Parks photographs.

 In February 2024, Kimberli Gant, the Brooklyn Museum's Curator of Modern and Contemporary Art, and Indira A. Abiskaroon, Curatorial Assistant of Modern and Contemporary Art, arranged an exhibition curated from the Dean Collection which was then shown in the museum's Great Hall for a limited time.
 The curation consists of nearly a hundred pieces.

 In September 2024, the Dean Collection moved to the High Museum of Art.
 A gala was held, with Keys and Dean in attendance, on its opening night on September 13.

 In early 2025, the Dean Collection was moved to the Minneapolis Institute of Art.
 Similar to its previous showing, an opening party was held.
 The ensuing exhibition featured a collaboration with Public Functionary, a Northeast Minneapolis arts program, through a five-week series organized around the theme of "Giants."

+On November 22, 2025, the 'Giants' exhibit opened at the Virginia Museum of Fine Arts in Richmond, VA.
+It will stay at the VMFA until March 1, 2026.